-The Republic of Korea is a democratic republic with three principal branches of government: executive, legislative, and the judiciary.
+The Republic of Korea is a democratic republic with three principal branches of government: the executive, the legislative, and the judiciary.
 South Korea has a centralized government that primarily operates at the national level.
 The head of the government is the president.
 The highest member of the national assembly is the president, followed by the prime minister and then the ministers.
 The judiciary and executive branches operate majorly at the national level.
 The constitution determines the structure of the government.

 The Executive Branch Of The Government

 The president is the head of the executive branch of the national assembly.
 He or she is directly elected by the people and serves for a term of five years.
 After the term, he or she is not legible for a second term in service.
 He or she is the only elected member of the executive.
 They have the power to declare a state of emergency or war as long as the national assembly approves it.
 They are the Head of state and the national assembly and also the Commander-In-Chief of the armed forces of South Korea.
 Members of the executive are liable for impeachment by the national assembly in case of misconduct of the office.
 It consists of various ministries and independent government agencies.

 South Korea has seventeen ministers who are appointed by the president.
 The prime minister heads the departments, and all the ministers report directly to him.
 The ministries have affiliate ministries which report to the prime minister and the minister in charge.

 The executive also comprises of independent agencies.
 Some of the agencies report to the president as some report to the prime minister.
 The representatives of these ministries can assume the position of the president apart from the prime minister.